Protected: 01 Conscience

 “No. Its not hell.”
 I replied.
 “Its some kind of illusion.
 That’s why nothing is catching on fire even though the pit appears to be burning so hot.”
 With my left hand I traced a line through the ring of soldiers who surrounded Moab Haysan’s World Famous Brimstone Pit.
 From our perspective it looked like they were engulfed in flames.

 Elmore would have none of it.
 “No way.
-I think that there is hell.
-Or at least a gateway to hell.
-It makes sense if you think ’bout it, hell being beside us.
+I think that there is Hell.
+Or at least a gateway to Hell.
+It makes sense if you think ’bout it, Hell being beside us.
 How many people y’know who are the devil’s right hand?
 You stand in a crowded place like an elevator or a county fair and there’s at least one a’ Satan’s minions rubbing yer elbows.”

 He spat a wad of chewing tobacco out at my feet for emphasis, took a swig of his soda, and added, “But seeing hell right there don’t scare me none.
 Because think of what it means.
 If hell is by my left hand maybe heaven is to my right.
 Hah!
 Imagine being able to see paradise before you die.
 And we just might.
 After all, this is a time of miracles.”